 - Distribution – After everything has been edited and finalized, preparation for promotions and marketing will take place.
 The movie will be released in theatres or on digital platforms.

-10 Best U.S. Colleges Offering Film Studies Degree Programs
+10 Best U.S. Colleges Offering Film Studies Degrees

-So you might now be curious as to what are the best schools offering a Film Studies degree.
+So you might now be curious as to what are the best schools offering a Film Studies program.
 Well, worry no more!
 College Cliffs has done the work for you!
-Check out the list below where we have gathered the top ten places to obtain a File Studies degree.
+Check out the list below where we have gathered the top ten places to obtain a degree in film.

 The University of Southern California